<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3263748927046193&amp;ev=PageView&amp;noscript=1">

 4. Additives (ex: mildew resistance, formation, and flow and leveling control).

-After the paint is applied and begins to dry, the solvent evaporates and leaves behind the pigment and resin, which becomes the solids.
+After the paint is applied to a surface and begins to dry, the solvent evaporates and leaves behind the pigment and resin, which becomes the solids.
 You want to look for a range of 35-50% in the number of solids in your paint.

 The higher that number, the more durable the paint will be, the thicker it applies, and the more coverage it gives.
 The lower percentage of these solids in paint does the opposite, it is thin, has poor hiding, and leaves you with low durability.